-Support for Morocco’s energy policy (PAPEM II)
+Support for Morocco’s energy policy (PAPEM III)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2018 to 2019
+Overall term: 2020 to 2022

 To this end, major programmes have been launched to develop solar, wind and hydroelectric power, mobilising both public electricity utilities and the private sector.
-With a view to creating an enabling environment for this renewable energy drive, legal and institutional measures have been adopted, including laws on feeding electricity from renewable energy sources into medium and low-voltage networks and the creation of the National Electricity Regulatory Authority (ANRE).
+With a view to creating an enabling environment for this renewable energy drive, various legal and institutional measures have been adopted, including laws on feeding electricity from renewable energy sources into medium and low-voltage networks and the creation of the National Electricity Regulatory Authority (ANRE).

 Regulation of the energy market